pytorch/ignite/examples/contrib/cifar10/gcp_ai_platform/README.md

 # Distributed training on CIFAR10 with GCP AI Platform

-Helper scripts to run distributed training on [GCP AI Platform](https://cloud.google.com/ml-engine/docs/).
+In this folder, there are helper scripts to run distributed training on [GCP AI Platform](https://cloud.google.com/ml-engine/docs/).

 To use the scripts user needs to have
 - an account on GCP and enabled AI Platform, see [here for details](https://cloud.google.com/ml-engine/docs/tensorflow/getting-started-keras#set_up_your_project)